pawaka2025/venuvia/docs/source/introduction.rst

     smaller institutions to engage in scalable probabilistic programming and HPC research.
     This contributes to a more equitable, inclusive, and globally distributed research ecosystem.

+- **Lack of hypergraph-native representations of probabilistic programming models**

+  Existing probabilistic programming frameworks (e.g., Stan, PyMC, TensorFlow Probability) are primarily designed around tensors or directed acyclic graphs (DAGs) that capture pairwise relationships.
+They do not natively support hyperedges, overlapping structures, or multi-dimensional dependencies inherent in complex probabilistic models such as structural causal models (SCMs) with overlapping plates or Gaussian mixture models with multi-way interactions.

+  As a result, representing such models often requires cumbersome workarounds, including flattening higher-order dependencies or manually encoding hyperedges into intermediate structures.
+This limits expressivity, increases implementation complexity, and reduces computational efficiency when modeling real-world systems with inherently higher-order correlations.

+- **Lack of exposure to PGAS architectures**

+  Partitioned Global Address Space (PGAS) programming models remain largely underutilized outside high-performance computing (HPC) domains.
+Most contemporary graph, hypergraph, and probabilistic programming frameworks assume either single-node execution or rely on GPU clusters, limiting their scalability and flexibility.

+  Venuvia explores the feasibility of leveraging PGAS to accelerate **probabilistic inference in hypergraph algorithms**, taking full advantage of CPU-native clusters.
+Key capabilities
+  include:

+  - **High-dimensional topological arrangement of locales**, optimizing data locality and communication.
+  - **Out-of-order execution**, enabling asynchronous scheduling of computational tasks.
+  - **Adaptive learning topologies**, allowing dynamic redistribution of workloads for complex, branching, or stochastic computations.

+  While raw throughput may not match the peak performance of GPUs on fully deterministic, non-temporal datasets, It is hoped that a through implementation of PGAS will allow Venuvia to achieve cost-effective, scalable, and flexible computation, making it a viable lower-cost alternative for many real-world hypergraph and probabilistic workloads.